Dynamical signature of vortex mass in Fermi superfluids

+\prlsection{Conclusions and Outlook} We have shown that vortices in Fermi superfluids are naturally massive because of the presence of the normal component localized in the core.
+The fraction of normal component has been found to increase as the interparticle interactions decrease, determining an increase of the period of the transverse oscillations, which thus constitutes a reliable observable to quantify the effective vortex mass.
+The above scenario emerges on the one hand from large-scale numerical simulations of many-body Fermi systems, and, on the other hand, it is well described by a simple yet powerful generalized point-vortex model that accounts for the intrinsic inertia of the vortex.
+Furthermore, we demonstrated that finite-temperature effects enhance the visibility of the vortex inertial signature.

-The ability to characterize the intrinsic mass of a vortex opens new paths for exploring the intriguing dynamical and statistical behavior of vortices in Fermi superfluids.
-Already the single-vortex system analyzed in this manuscript constitutes the ideal platform for addressing critical open questions such as the origin of dissipation in quantum vortex motion~\cite{Hall1956,Kwon2021,Barresi2023}, the mechanisms behind vortex-sound interactions~\cite{Lundh2000,Parker2004,Kwon2021}, and the microscopic origin of the normal component.
-Our present findings are ideally suited to be explored in ongoing precision experiments investigating (vortex) dynamics in uniform superfluids across the BCS-BEC crossover \cite{Kwon2021,Hernandez2024,Cabrera2024} in both spin-balanced and spin-imbalanced Fermi gases (in the latter case, the unpaired fermions are expected to localize predominantly in the vortex core, thus providing an additional contribution to its mass).
-Combined with first-principle simulations, these measurements would enable a detailed characterization of the vortex intrinsic mass with respect to the system microscopic parameters.
+The ability to characterize the intrinsic mass of a vortex opens new paths to explore the intriguing dynamical and statistical behavior of vortices in Fermi superfluids.
+The single-vortex system studied here already constitutes the ideal platform for addressing critical open questions such as the origin of dissipation in quantum vortex motion~\cite{Hall1956,Kwon2021,Barresi2023,Grani2025}, vortex-sound interactions~\cite{Lundh2000,Parker2004,Kwon2021}, and the microscopic origin of the normal component.
+Our findings are ideally suited to be explored in ongoing precision experiments investigating vortex dynamics in uniform superfluids across the BCS-BEC crossover \cite{Kwon2021,Hernandez2024,Cabrera2024,Grani2025} in both spin-balanced and spin-imbalanced Fermi gases~\cite{Magierski2022}.
+Our results have immediate implications for 2D superfluids, where vortex inertia is expected to impact a range of phenomena, including Tkachenko modes in vortex lattices, shifts in the Berezinskii-Kosterlitz-Thouless transition temperature, and the growth rate of the superfluid Kelvin-Helmholtz instability~\cite{Baggaley2018,Giacomelli2023,Hernandez2024,Caldara2024}.
+In multi-component systems or those with impurities trapped in vortex cores, the effective vortex mass is further enhanced.
+Finally, the vortex mass is also expected to affect the dynamics of three-dimensional vortex lines, particularly the behavior of Kelvin waves at scales comparable to the vortex core size~\cite{Barenghi2006,Simula2018}, which play a key role in the energy cascade of quantum turbulence~\cite{Barenghi2023,Reeves2022,Wlazlowski:10.1093}.